||HISTORY OF THE BREED

 We were so impressed with KD and the Munster breed that within six months of bringing KD home, we made the decision to sell our two, young, remaining GSPs and replace them with Munsters.
 Anna

 , from Riverhills Kennel

-, joined us in November 2007, and Grace
+, joined us in November 2007, and Gracie

 arrived in October of 2008 from Riverhills Kennel

-to complete our switch of breeding stock to the SMP breed.
-Sadly, Grace and Abi did not meet our high breeding standards and were sold as well-started hunters at age 2.
-Anna delivered our second litter
+Unfortunately, Gracie and Abi did not meet our high breeding standards and were sold as well-started hunters at age two.
+Anna delivered her B litter

 in January of 2011, from which we kept Tess